Ford 4Q profit drops 90%, company says more cost cuts coming

 Ford’s sales in the U.S., its most profitable market, dropped 5% during the fourth quarter as the company was hit hard by parts shortages along with other automakers.

-Ford's performance comes with a backdrop of rising interest rates and declining vehicle sales overall.
-The Federal Reserve raised its key rate 0.25% on Wednesday to a range off 4.5% to 4.75% as it continues to battle stubborn inflation.
-The increase is almost certain to raise the average new auto loan rate above January's 6.9%, making it more expensive to buy vehicles, according to data from Edmunds.com.

 Strong prices for Ford vehicles helped to offset declining sales.
-Customers paid an average of $56,143 for company vehicles in the fourth quarter, about 10% more than the previous year.
+Customers paid an average of $56,143 for company vehicles in the fourth quarter, about 10% more than the previous year, according to Edmunds.com.
 Many of those sales were high-end trucks and SUVs.